XRPLF/xrpl-dev-portal/blog/2024/filedgr.md

 Filedgr integrates with the XRP Ledger to enhance transparency and efficiency in data management.
 XRPL's fast transaction speeds and low costs make it an ideal choice for Filedgr's needs, particularly for managing the lifecycle information of products without incurring high costs.

+By integrating with the XRP Ledger, Filedgr enhances its capabilities, providing secure, transparent, and efficient data management solutions.

 **Why XRPL?**

 * **Efficiency**: XRPL offers high transaction speeds and low fees, crucial for Filedgr's extensive data transactions.